andrewheiss/donors-ngo-restrictions/Writing/Manuscript/are_funders_really_responding.md

 [^4]: For instance, within the category of "elections," a majority of projects that aim to fund and train election observers, coordinate Get Out The Vote campaigns, or reform the electoral process can be perceived by governments as contentious.
 However, training leaders about proper conduct of elections, or professionalizing all political parties may not necessarily be contentious, depending on the recipient country.

-[^5]: List of consolidated democracies excluded from the analysis include: United Kingdom, United States of America, Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, Liechtenstein, Luxembourg, Malta, Monaco, Netherlands, New Zealand, Norway, Spain, Sweden, Switzerland, Andorra, Bahamas, Barbados, Grenada, Iceland, San Marino.
-Long-term consolidated democracies are classified by the World Bank as high income; they score below 3 on Freedom House's Scale, receive no aid from USAID, and are not newly independent states (Finkel, Perez-Linan, and Seligson 2007, 414).
-We also exclude micro-states or states with a population of less than 500,000 based on previous research (bush? hyde?).
+[^5]: Long-term consolidated democracies are classified by the World Bank as high income; they score below 3 on Freedom House's Scale, receive no aid from USAID, and are not newly independent states [@FinkelPerez-LinanSeligson:2007, 414].

 [^6]: The scope of actors covered by these law is diverse, as there are some differences across countries in defining non-governmental organizations (NGOs), nonprofit organizations (NPOs), and civil society organizations (CSOs).
 For the purposes of this paper, we code legal regulations towards all of these organizations, based on precedent set by previous literature [@christensen2013; @Rutzen:2015].